SWAT: Spatial Structure Within and Among Tokens: Spatial Structure Within and Among Tokens

 \paragraph{Mixers:} In Mixers, we first replace the two Linear layers in token mixing with Pointwise $1\times1$ Conv.
 See \fref{fig:swat_mixer} bottom-left.
 We do this just to simplify the implementation, w/o changing the underlying operation (i.e., Linear = $1\times1$ Conv).
 Applying a Linear layer on a tensor of shape $B\times C\times N$ is the same as applying a Pointwise Conv on a tensor $B\times N\times C$ (again, we consider a PyTorch-like implementation of channel-first Conv and channel-last Linear).
 Now, we can conveniently consider the 2D structure in channels (\textit{within} tokens).
-Next, we insert a 2D Depthwise Conv in-between the Pointwise Conv layers, applied on a reshaped input as, Altogether, this token mixing block now considers the channel structure (i.e., structure \textit{within} tokens).
+Next, we insert a 2D Depthwise Conv in-between the Pointwise Conv layers, applied on a reshaped input as,